 What is OpRA?

-OpRA is the name given by HMRC for a salary sacrifice scheme and stands for optional remuneration arrangements.
+OpRA, standing for optional remuneration arrangements, is the name HMRC gives to a salary sacrifice scheme.
 This means employees will have their salary deducted in exchange for benefits in kind.
-The advantage of salary sacrifice is that the tax and NI payable is less than that which has been deducted.
+The advantage of salary sacrifice is that it results in less tax and National Insurance payable compared to the amount deducted.
 Anti-avoidance rules which cancel any tax and in part NI savings have been in place since 6 April 2017.
-However, OpRAs in place before this date weren’t caught by the anti-avoidance rules until the following year.
-What this means is for a lot of businesses, 2018/19 will be the first year OpRA-related benefits will need to be reported using the P11D form.
+OpRAs established before this date did not fall under the anti-avoidance rules until the following year.
+This means that for many businesses, 2018/19 will be the first year they need to report OpRA-related benefits using the P11D form.

 What exactly needs to be reported?

-Here’s what you need to know; the figure you need to report on the P11D form is the greater of the taxable value of the benefit in kind using the same rules that apply normally but discounting exemptions, and the pay that what was deducted from the employee in exchange for the benefit.
+You need to report on the P11D form the greater of two figures: the taxable value of the benefit in kind calculated using normal rules but discounting exemptions, and the pay deducted from the employee in exchange for the benefit

 Here’s an example of how it would work: